FAQ

 To make the consultation appointment process as stress-free as possible, My Medical Choice members can use our Consultation Appointment Pack to learn about:

-• The range of healthcare options available to them
+- the range of healthcare options available to them,

-• How to ask the right questions of their consultant in a way that vastly increases their chance of getting the type of surgery and medical treatment that is best for them
+- how to ask the right questions of their consultant in a way that vastly increases their chance of getting the type of surgery and medical treatment that is best for them,

-• How to follow up the appointment if a member and their consultant cannot reach an agreement.
+- how to follow up the appointment if a member and their consultant cannot reach an agreement.

 The Consultation Appointment Pack also includes a PDF print-off guide to hand to the consultant or medical team during the appointment.
 This document gently explains our members’ stance on refusing NHS-donor blood transfusion and reminds them of patients’ rights.
 It also lists all the alternatives to blood transfusion that should be available to our members and informs them that, should the relevant equipment or staff expertise not be available at that hospital, then the member must be transferred to a hospital with the necessary medical equipment and experienced surgical team within the trust.
-If a member feels their rights are being abused, they can also use the services of our legal and advocacy partner organisation for advice and/or representation.

-The following list gives an idea of some of the types of treatments and procedures that can be used to negate the need for a blood transfusion:
+The following list gives an idea of some of the types of treatments and procedures that can be used to negate the need for a blood transfusion.

 HAEMODIALYSIS